Asian shares waver, euro steady but ECB talk weighs

 The escalation in the ongoing crisis was tempered by the decisive win for billionaire Petro Poroshenko in Ukraine's weekend presidential election, which many hope will help bring some stability to the situation.

-Three-month copper on the London Metal Exchange edged to its highest in nearly three months as markets reopened after a holiday weekend, underpinned by buying from China and on growing expectations the ECB will easy policy next month.
-It was last fetching $6,942.75 a tonne, up about 0.2 percent.
+London copper edged to its highest in nearly three months on Tuesday as markets reopened after a holiday weekend, underpinned by buying from top consumer China and expectations of monetary easing in Europe.
+It was last fetching $6,935 a metric ton.